-The minimum amount of coverage that can be ported is \$5,000 for you and \$1,000 for your dependents.
-If the current amounts under the plan are less than \$5,000 for you and \$1,000 for your dependents you and your dependents may port the lesser amounts.
+The minimum amount of coverage that can be ported is \$5,000.
+If the current amounts under the plan are less than \$5,000, you may port the lesser amounts.

-Your or your dependent's amount of life insurance will reduce or cease at any time it would reduce or cease for your eligible group if you had continued in active employment with your Employer.
+Your amount of life insurance will reduce or cease at any time it would reduce or cease for your eligible group if you had continued in active employment with your Employer.